00002-7669-XX Cyramza 100 MG/10ML SOLN (LILLY)

 Response to treatment is indicated by stabilization of disease or decrease in size of tumor or tumor spread

-Absence of unacceptable toxicity from the drug such as hemorrhage, arterial thrombotic events, uncontrollable hypertension, infusion-related reactions, severe proteinuria (> 3g/24h), gastrointestinal perforation, wound healing complications, etc.
+Absence of unacceptable toxicity from the drug such as hemorrhage, arterial thrombotic events, uncontrolled hypertension, infusion-related reactions, severe proteinuria (> 3g/24h)/nephrotic syndrome, gastrointestinal perforation, wound healing complications, reversible posterior leukoencephalopathy syndrome (RPLS), thyroid dysfunction, etc.

 DOSAGE & ADMINISTRATION